Reliable high-accuracy error mitigation for utility-scale quantum circuits: QESEM Runtime and Prospects for Quantum Advantage

 In this section, we present the different methods for estimating the QPU runtime of QESEM.
 To obtain the most quantitatively accurate estimates, we use methods that utilize data collected using short QPU access (requiring significantly less QPU time than full mitigation executions).
 We show that these methods are able to accurately predict the required QPU time for QESEM experiments, enabling in-advance resource estimation and planning of executions using QESEM.
 We also provide a phenomenological model for QESEM's QPU runtime where this empirical data is replaced by a small number of effective parameters, and show that it yields excellent predictions.
 This model allows us to provide reliable projections for accessible circuit volumes with QESEM for future hardware with improved gate fidelities and control electronics.

 The discussion here is kept at an informal level; for full details, see App.~\ref{app:QPU time minimization}.
-We start by briefly explaining the source of the time overhead in QESEM, which arises from a quasi-probability (QP) decomposition of an ideal quantum channel implemented by a circuit $\mathcal{C}_0$ as a linear combination of noisy channels $G_{\mathcal{C}_j}$ implemented by circuits $\mathcal{C}_j$ that can be applied on the QPU
+We start by explaining the source of the time overhead in QESEM, which arises from a quasi-probability (QP) decomposition~\cite{Temme2017,Endo2018} of the ideal circuit into a linear combination of circuits executable on the noisy device: